-As of December 31, 2010, various labor unions represented about 56% of our employees, and in September 2011, one collective bargaining agreement to which we are a party, representing approximately 47 of our employees at our Mill Creek facility, will expire.
+As of December 31, 2010, various labor unions represented about 56% of our employees.
 If we are unable to renegotiate acceptable collective bargaining agreements with these labor unions in the future, we could experience, among other things, strikes, work stoppages or other slowdowns by our workers and increased operating costs as a result of higher wages, health care costs or benefits paid to our employees.
 An inability to maintain good relations with our workforce could cause a material adverse effect on our business and results of operations.